Shivamkanse2104/Infosys-milestone/README.md

 This is poobesh. sure , if you have already collected ur dataset,just upload it in repo, if it possible I will do the preprocessing and also my work, orelse you can do it on monday...

+Thanks poobesh I have exam tomorrow also my faculty told suddenly today I will upload dataset is it possible for you to make preprocessing??
+Can you please help with this